BolsUA/documentation/docs/definitions/definition-of-ready.md

 ### User Stories:

-Our user stories have the characteristics defined by the INVEST model:
+Our user stories have the characteristics defined by the **INVEST** model:

-- Independent
+- #### Independent
+  The story can be developed and delivered without relying on other user stories.
-- Negotiable
+- #### Negotiable
+   The story is not fixed or rigid.
+It’s a starting point for discussion between the customer (or Product Owner) and the development team
-- Valuable
+- #### Valuable
+   The story must be easy to estimate in terms of effort and time.
+This helps prioritize it effectively.
+Stories that are valuable but too time-consuming may need to be reconsidered
-- Estimable
+- #### Estimable
+   The story must be easy to estimate in terms of effort and time.
+This helps prioritize it effectively.
+Stories that are valuable but too time-consuming may need to be reconsidered.
-- Small
+- #### Small
+   For two-week sprints, the story should take no more than 3–4 days to complete, including everything required to reach a “done” state
-- Testable
+- #### Testable
+   The story must have clear acceptance criteria, so it can be tested to confirm it meets the requirements

+### Acceptance Criteria
+The Acceptance Criteria must present a specific format of: <br />
+- **Given** &lt;Context&gt;, **When** &lt;action&gt;, **Then** &lt;result&gt;

 ### Estimated Costs: